-- In stand mixer whip the heavy cream until soft peaks have formed.
-Add one third of the whipped cream into the chocolate and stir until lightened.
+- In a stand mixer, whip the heavy cream until soft peaks have formed.
+Add one third of the whipped cream into the white chocolate and stir until lightened.
 Add the remaining amount of whipped cream and fold with a spatula until no white streaks remain.

-- Place the 8" cake on a9" round cake board and place it into a 9" Sprinform pan.
+- Place the 8″ cake on a 9″ round cake board and place it into a 9″ Springform pan.
 Add 1 cup of the mousse to the cake and around the sides.
 Tap the pan on the counter to get any air bubbles out.

-- Place the cake into the freezer to harden - +4 hours.
+- Place the cake into the freezer to harden for about 4 hours.

 - Place chocolate chips in a large glass bowl.